AyeshaAmjad0828/DevOps-3Tier-Infrastructure/README.md

 **Project Deliverables**
 - A fully automated VPC setup configured for security and efficiency.
 - Containerized web applications with automated deployment pipelines.
-- Secure database setup with connectivity to web applications.
+- Secure postgressql database setup with connectivity to web applications.
 - A functional and interactive BI dashboard reflecting real-time data and analytics.